Home

 GL-0719 in Patients

-GL-0719 is a recombinant Fc fusion protein in clinical trial designed to selectively inhibit the classical and lectin complement pathways, leaving intact the terminal complement pathway.
+GL-0719 is designed to have the complement modulation of IVIg but at far lower doses than needed with IVIg to inhibit the classical and lectin complement pathways.
+GL-0719 is currently in clinical trial in patients with Cold Agglutinin Disease.
 GL-0719 is designed for treating autoimmune diseases caused by over-activation of the classical and lectin pathways.
-Gliknik retains full ownership of GL-0719.

 Learn More About GL-0719 »